robert/robert.github.com/_posts/2025-09-09-smartphones.md

 Consider adding an app to your burner phone if:

 - You find yourself regularly using it on your main phone
-- - when you're trying not to use your main phone
+- \- when you're trying not to use your main phone
-- - and you're happy that you're using the app
+- \- and you're happy that you're using the app

 ## In conclusion

-It can feel impossible to get away from our phones.
-We use them for a huge fraction of the day, and they're on our minds for all of the rest of it.
+It can feel impossible to get away from your phone.
+We all use them for a huge fraction of the day, and they're on our minds for all of the rest of it.
 As useful and fun as they can be, I don't think this is good for us.
 It's certainly not good for me.

 I've been hiding-and-burning my phone for several months.
 I still fiddle with my phone too much when it's around, but now it's around much less.